The Master of Ballantrae (1953 film): Development

 Walker Whiteside toured the US with a play version of the novel in 1935.

-Warner Bros purchased the screen rights to the novel in 1950.
+Warner Bros.
+Pictures purchased the screen rights to the novel in 1950.
 The novel was in the public domain in the US but still in copyright in certain European countries.
 The purchase was made with funds "frozen" by the British government i.e. money earned by Warners in Britain which they could not take out of the country.

-Warner Bros announced on 7 September 1950 that they would make the film, with shooting to take place in England.
+Warner Bros. announced on 7 September 1950 that they would make the film, with shooting to take place in England.
 (Warners had just made another sea-faring tale, Captain Horatio Hornblower, in England.)
-The following year it was announced that Joe Gottesman would be producer and Herb Meadow was doing the adaptation.| In 1952 it was announced that Errol Flynn would star and the film would be known as The Sea Rogue.
+The following year it was announced that Joe Gottesman would be producer and Herb Meadow was doing the adaptation.
+In 1952 it was announced that Errol Flynn would star and the film would be known as The Sea Rogue.
 Anthony Steel, who had impressed in some British films, was signed to play his brother; it was his biggest role in a Hollywood financed film to date.